 - Faster transactions.

-2) SegWit: Increases the number of transactions per second that the network can process
+2) SegWit: Increases the number of transactions per second that the network can process.

 How high can the Litecoin price rise?

-Should one invest in Litecoin?
+Should you invest in Litecoin?

-- LTC is one of the easiest crypto currencies to buy.
+- LTC is one of the easiest cryptocurrencies to buy.

-Setting up a Litecoin wallet
+Set up a Litecoin wallet